Introducing and Applying S.C.E Model Under Dusart's Inequality to Prove Goldbach's Strong Conjecture for 74 Typical Structures out of All 75 Structural Types of Even Number: Relative Proof of the Goldbach's strong Conjecture by Using S.C.E Model

-and since $b_E, c_E$ are nonnegative, we follow that $b_E=c_E=0$.
-From this we can see $L_2(E)=0$ which is a contradiction, because $E>130$ and the interval $[0,\frac{E}{2}]$ contains at least a prime other than $2$ and hence $L_2(E)\geq 0.5$. \end{proof} Now we can see the following main theorem. \begin{Theorem}[Goldbach] Let $E>2525$ be a given even number and let corresponding $d_E$ be as in (\ref{2.1}) and does not satisfy the inequality (\ref{337}), then $d_E> 0$. \end{Theorem} \begin{proof} First of all, since all elements of S.C.E model have nonnegative value, for the second category to the forth category in table (\ref{tab2}) the element $d_E$ cannot be zero.
+\begin{proof} This result is straightforward from the inequality $(\ref{2.1})$. \end{proof} Now we can see the following main theorem.

+\textbf{Theorem 4.2 (Goldbach).} Let $E>2525$ be a given even number and let corresponding $d_{E}$ be as in (2) and does not satisfy the inequality (24), then $d_{E}>0$.

+\begin{proof} First of all, since all elements of S.C.E model have nonnegative value, for the second category to the forth category in table (2) the element $d_{E}$ cannot be zero.